adrianorsouza/codeigniter-phpmailer/README.md

 ##Install via Composer

-###To get this plugin via composer is the easiest way.
+###To get this plugin via composer is the quick start.

 This plugin utilizes Composer for its installation and PHPMailer dependency.
 If you haven't already, start by installing [Composer](http://getcomposer.org/doc/00-intro.md).

-The plugin is available via [Composer/Packagist](https://packagist.org/packages/adrianorsouza/codeigniter-phpmailer) so to get this quick add the lines below to your composer.json
+And are available via [Composer/Packagist](https://packagist.org/packages/adrianorsouza/codeigniter-phpmailer) so to get this quick add the lines below to your composer.json
 ```JSON
 "require" : {
     "adrianorsouza/codeigniter-phpmailer": "v0.1.2"
   }
 ```
-then cd into your project and run from the command line
+then cd into your project and run from the command line.
 ```CLI
 $ composer.phar install
 ```